Changing the order of sheets in a section

 Prism initially assigns each data table a generic name such as “Table 1.”
 It is easier to manage large projects if you give the sheets more descriptive names.

 You can also rename using the bottom toolbar.
 Click on the sheet name in the bar at the bottom of the Prism window and edit it.
 Don’t try to delete the current sheet name from the drop down in the bottom toolbar.
-If you delete the name, Prism replaces it with a generic name (like "Results-3").
+On Windows, if you delete the name here Prism replaces it with a generic name (like "Results-3").
 On Mac, if you delete the name in this location, Prism simply ignores the deletion (the sheet name remains unchanged).
 Instead, double-click on the sheet name in the bottom toolbar to select it, and then begin typing to replace it.
 You can press the return/enter key when done or simply click somewhere else outside of the text field.